Updated September 2018

 E-mail: [email protected]

-Provides an initial death benefit of $10,000, special financial assistance, and annual savings bond for children until age 18.
-Also offers a comprehensive college scholarship up to $25,000 a year for spouse and children.
-Scholarship covers tuition, and other expenses.
-Beginning at age seven, each student eligible to receive a complete computer system.
-Money is available to help children ages 5-16 to attend summer camp.
-Under The Fixed Indebtedness Program, the board may provide financial relief related to mortgage and other debts.
+Provides an initial death benefit of $10,000.
+Holiday Remembrance four times a year for surviving spouse.
+Special financial assistance and birthday program for children up to the age of 18.
+Also offers a comprehensive college scholarship up to $40,000 a year for children.
+Scholarship covers tuition and other expenses.
+Beginning at age seven, each student is eligible to receive a complete computer system.
+Money is available to help children ages 5-18 to attend summer camp.
+Under The Special Assistance Program, the board may provide financial assistance.

 Connecticut State Firefighters Association, Inc.